-Also, if a firm like Microsoft increase price of windows operating system, in the short term demand is likely to be inelastic (people are used to using windows so continue to pay higher price) However, over time, people may get fed up with paying high price for windows and consider switching systems (e.g. Mac)
+If a firm like Microsoft increases the price of Windows operating system, in the short term demand is likely to be inelastic (people are used to using windows so continue to pay higher price) However, over time, people may get fed up with paying high price for Windows and consider switching systems (e.g. Mac)

-Also, the increase in price of windows should act as a signal (more profitable) to other firms to develop alternatives.
+Also, the increase in the price of Windows should act as a signal (it is more profitable) to other firms to develop alternatives.
 If more alternatives come on the market, demand will become more elastic.